ds5110/ohdsi-fall24/docs/README.md

 ### 3.3 Categories for Discharge Facilities - No Aphasia vs Aphasia

-Two plots comparing the first discharge between those who do not have aphasia and those who do.
+Below are two plots comparing the first discharge between those who do not have aphasia and those who do.
 The outcomes are similar though Inpatient Rehab is 3rd in location for No Aphasia and 2nd in location for those with Aphasia.
+This may relate to speech therapy asphasia patients receive.

 ### No Aphasia